Aspects of enumerative geometry with quadratic forms: Quadratic Riemann-Hurwitz formulas

 We consider a projective morphism $f:Y\to X$, with $Y$ a smooth projective integral $k$-scheme, and $X$ a smooth projective curve over $k$.
-Kass and Wickelgren have raised the question of finding Grothendieck-Witt liftings of classical local-global type formulas for such maps and have obtained formulas of this type.
+Kass and Wickelgren have raised the question of finding Grothendieck-Witt liftings of classical Euler characteristic formulas for such maps and have obtained formulas of this type.
 We give a different approach here to this problem.